Palliative Care in Los Angeles

 What does Level 2 on hospice mean?

 In the intricate realm of hospice, Level 2, often called continuous home care, represents an elevated tier of support tailored to hospice patients within the familiar confines of their homes.
 So, what does level 3=2 on hospice mean?
-This specialized level of care is typically reserved for temporary and critical periods where the patient’s needs demand intensified attention.
+Patients typically receive this specialized level of care during temporary and critical periods when their intensified needs demand attention.

 Continuous home care orchestrates the presence of skilled healthcare professionals, including nurses, who stand as vigilant sentinels for a minimum of eight hours a day.
 Their mission is to navigate the turbulent waters of acute symptoms, offering solace and stability to the patient.
 Through their expertise and unwavering commitment, the aim is to steer the patient’s condition towards a calmer, more comfortable shore.